PrairieLearn/PrairieLearn/docs/accessControl.md

 ### Time limit adjustments for open assessments

 Changes to the time limits in the `infoAssessment.json` file only take effect before an assessment is started.
 Once a student opens an assessment and creates an instance, the time limit for that assessment will be set based on the time limit rules at the time the assessment started.
-In some scenarios, instructors or invigilators may need to change the time limit allotted to individual students or for all students with an open assessment instance.
+In some scenarios, instructors or proctors may need to change the time limit allotted to individual students or for all students with an open assessment instance.
 This change could be due to errors in the original configuration, unexpected events (e.g., power outages or scheduling problems), or concessions.

 On the Instructor View for the assessment, select the Students tab.
 This tab will show a list of all students that have started the assessment.
 The "Remaining" column will include one of the following values: